-- Implement systems and controls that ensure the prudent use of rates and ensure value for money in all aspects of Council operations. - Provide informed and transparent decision making that is consistent with our strategic direction, meets our legal obligations, reflect the level of associated risk and are adequately explained to community.
+- Implement systems and controls that ensure the prudent use of rates and ensure value for money in all aspects of Council operations. - Provide informed and transparent decision-making that is consistent with our strategic direction, meets our legal obligations, reflects the level of associated risk and is adequately explained to the community.